-- Gluten foods are usually grain free, but not starch or sugar free.
+- Gluten free foods are usually grain free, but not starch or sugar free.
 Most keto friendly foods are gluten free, but gluten free products are not necessarily keto friendly and are often high in carbs.

 - Grain free foods are usually gluten free, but not necessarily sugar free.
 Grain free foods are sometimes keto friendly but not always and can be high in carbs.

 - Paleo foods are grain free, are usually gluten free, sometimes keto friendly, but not always.

 - Products labeled grain free, wheat free, gluten free or keto friendly are not usually low calorie products.